top of page

 Two fieldtrips.

 Lourinhã: this field trip will focus on the Upper Jurassic continental deposits around the Lourinhã municipality, where rich vertebrate assemblages, including dinosaurs, have been found.
-IT IS FULLY BOOKED!

 Peniche: this fieldtrip will focus on the Toarcian GSSP, and subsequently will include Pleistocene Furninha cave.
 We will have the opportunity to explore a rich invertebrate assemblage and one of the most striking quaternary fauna of Portugal.